SigOiry/Micasense_Processing/README.md

 ## Locate images and Reading metadata used to orthorectify, calibrate and align images

-The dual-MX camera have a spectral resolution of 10 bands, ranging from the blue (444nm) to the NIR (840nm).
-The following code is used to find the path of each individual image, to identify each band and to extract all the metadata that will be needed.
+The code is used to find the path for each individual image, identify each band, and extract all the necessary metadata.

 <details>
 <summary>Code</summary>